‘One Piece’ Episode 882 Preview: Fujitora, Ryokugyu Appear At Mary Geoise, Shirahoshi Sees Outside World

 — ONE PIECE.com(ワンピース) (@OPcom_info) April 21, 2019

-King Neptune made his entrance riding a huge whale, while all his children are on the ship.
+King Neptune made his entrance riding a huge whale while all his children are on the ship.
 As expected, Princess Shirahoshi looks very scared since it is her first time to be in the outside world.
-However, her brothers, Prince Fukaboshi, Prince Ryuboshi, and Prince Manboshi, advised her to overcome her fears for the sake of the Fishman race.
+However, her brothers — Prince Fukaboshi, Prince Ryuboshi, and Prince Manboshi — advised her to overcome her fears for the sake of the Fishman race.

 One Piece Episode 882 is set to give more information about the newest Navy Admiral Ryokugyu.
 In the latest episode of One Piece, one of the Navy officers informed Fleet Admiral Sakazuki about the arrival of Navy Admiral Ryokugyu at the Holy Land Mary Geoise.
 Fleet Admiral Sakazuki’s first order to him is to turn Navy Fujitora away.